Start a chapter

 - Have a sign-in sheet for all attendees, with name, address, phone number, and email address, so you can send them notices of future meetings.

 - Ask for donations to help defray expenses, keeping track of all your contributions and expenditures.
-Once you have become an “official” chapter (that is, you have a minimum of 10 members), you will be given $200 to help defray the startup costs.

 How do you proceed in organizing your chapter?